muxinc/mux-stats-sdk-theoplayer-android/README.md

 ### Further Reading
 See full integration instructions here: https://docs.mux.com/docs/theoplayer-integration-guide.

-## Theoplayer Version Support
-Version `0.1.x` of the Mux THEOPlayer SDK has been tested against `3.x` and `2.x` versions of the THEOPlayer SDK

-## Releases
-The current version of the SDK is `v0.1.2`, as of 3/7/2022

-All release notes can be found in our [changelog](RELEASENOTES.md)
+All release notes can be found in our [changelog](https://github.com/muxinc/mux-stats-sdk-theoplayer-android/releases)

 ## Contributing
 ### Developer Quick Start
 - Open this project in Android Studio, and let Gradle run to configure the application.
-- Build variants can be selected to support different versions of THEOPlayer.
-There is a separate `MuxStatsTHEOPlayer` implementation for each variant, though they inherit from a common base class

 ### Style
 The code in this repo conforms to the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).
 Run the reformatter on files before committing.
 The code was formatted in Android Studio/IntelliJ using the [Google Java Style for IntelliJ](https://github.com/google/styleguide/blob/gh-pages/intellij-java-google-style.xml).
 The style can be installed via the Java-style section of the IDE preferences (`Editor -> Code Style - >Java`).

-## Known Limitations
-- No supported version of THEOPlayer can be specified in the package metatdata.
-Version-specific library flavors are planned for v1.0.0

 ## Documentation
 See [our docs](https://docs.mux.com/docs/theoplayer-integration-guide) for more information.